richardlam4391/Introduction_to_Data_Science/Databases and SQL for Data Science with Python/README.md

 ## Title: Chicago Socioeconomic Data

-This course tells you how to make queries and databases with Structure Query Language (SQL) techniques.

-This repository contains querying relational databases, writing advanced SQL scripts, and utilizing Python database APIs to extract insights from real-world civic and socioeconomic datasets completed in April 2025.
+**Database and SQL for Data Science with Python** contains querying relational databases, writing advanced SQL scripts, and utilizing Python database APIs to extract insights from real-world civic and socioeconomic datasets completed in April 2025.

 The project demonstrates the ability to interact with relational databases (RDBMS) such as IBM Db2, MySQL, or PostgreSQL.